 (9) for the establishment, exercise or defense of legal claims; and ensuring compliance with applicable regulations, including retaining proof of evidence of such for compliance with our legal obligations;

-(10) for conducting product and market research for purposes of quality assurance, product improvements, developments and assessing its market fit, this includes contacting and communication, interviews, making conclusions, recording of such communications for a limited period of time, etc. with End-Users, Client Representatives and other relevant data subjects.
+(10) for conducting product and market research for purposes of quality assurance, product improvements, developments and assessing its market fit, this includes contacting and communication, interviews, making conclusions, recording of such communications for a limited period of time, etc. with End-Users, Customer Representatives and other relevant data subjects.
 This includes creating anonymised data or anonymized or aggregated overviews and summaries of the aforementioned.
 Please note that Veriff processes, maintains, and uses aggregated or de-identified information only in a de-identified fashion and will not attempt to re-identify such information, except as permitted by law;

 (11) for satisfying our legal obligations with respect to the processing and retention of Personal Data, including for obtaining the relevant legal basis for processing certain Personal Data concerning certain End-Users.
 Obtaining and maintaining records that such legal basis has been obtained by us is important for us to be able to prove that we comply and adhere to our legal obligations outside of and in the European Union;